blocknetdx/api-docs/source/includes/_xbridge.md

   "dryrun": "dryrun"
 }
 ```
 This call is used to take an order.
 Taking your own order is currently not supported.
-Only assets returned in [dxGetLocalTokens](#dxgetlocaltokens) can used for the maker and taker asset.
+Only assets returned in [dxGetLocalTokens](#dxgetlocaltokens) can be used for the maker and taker asset.
 If an asset is not showing, it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup).
 Use [dxGetNetworkTokens](#dxgetnetworktokens) to view all the assets currently supported on the network.

 Taking an order has a 0.015 BLOCK fee.
 There are also transaction fees for the taker asset's native network.
 If the taker asset is BLOCK, there needs to be *at least* two UXTOs - one or more to cover the 0.015 BLOCK fee and one or more to cover the traded amount.